untoldengine/UntoldEngine/docs/Architecture/RenderingExtensions.md

 `projection * view`, and world position is derived from the inverse effective view.
 Render and compute pipeline accessors are lookup-only and preserve the existing owner-controlled registration and cleanup lifecycle.

+`RenderPassContext` also carries `deltaTime`, `frameIndex`, `currentEye`, and `isPrimaryEye` so pass closures can avoid private frame counters and hand-written XR eye guards.

 Scene render-target access is a capability rather than a public render-pass descriptor.
 It is defined only for the scene-color portion of the graph: